tobyhodges/studious-happiness/episodes/30-cmd-line.md

 >
 {: .callout}

+## Setting up your project

+Up until now, we've been working in the data folder directly.
+Because we're going to be dealing with more files of different types in this lesson, let's do a little rearranging:

+* On your desktop, create a folder called `swc-gapminder`.
+* Move the `data` folder you've been using into this folder.
+* Inside swc-gapminder, create a folder called `figs`
-To ensure that we're all starting with the same set of code.
-Please copy the text below into a file called `gdp_plots.py` in our working directory with the gapminder data (`~/Desktop/data`).
-Alternatively, you can [download the file here](http://christinalk.github.io/python-novice-gapminder-custom/scripts/gdp_plots.py) and move it the `~/Desktop/data` directory.
+* To ensure that we're all starting with the same set of code, copy the text below into a file called `gdp_plots.py` in the `swc-gapminder folder`

 ~~~
 import pandas